DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 # must not be used by another client (or the server itself)
 Address = 172.30.0.3/24
 # configure a DNS server for a custom local domain
-# only relevant on Linux, will be explained in a later chapter
+# only relevant on Linux, will be set in a later chapter
-#PostUp = resolvectl dns %i 172.30.0.1; resolvectl domain %i example.lan
+#PostUp = TODO

 # the server we're gonna connect to
 [Peer]